-Orange Hawkweed Pilosella aurantiaca subsp. aurantiaca is a declared weed under the Tasmanian Weed Management Act 1999.
-It is an aggressive invader and forms dense mats, and therefore poses a significant smothering threat to native and agricultural landscapes without control measures in place.
+Orange Hawkweed (Pilosella aurantiaca subsp. aurantiaca) is a declared weed under the Tasmanian Weed Management Act 1999.
+It is an aggressive invader and forms dense mats.
+Without control measures in place, it poses a significant smothering threat to native and agricultural landscapes.
 Orange hawkweed infestations are found in Kosciuszko National Park in NSW and alpine areas in Victoria.
-In Tasmania, infestations exist in Fern Tree, patches throughout the Central Highlands and the Southern Midlands, and other various grasslands, pastures, and roadsides
+In Tasmania, infestations exist in Fern Tree, with patches throughout the Central Highlands, Southern Midlands and other grassland, pasture, and roadside sites.

-This weed has the potential to grow in most Tasmanian areas at altitudes greater 1000 meters, although is currently found at lower levels.
+This weed has the potential to grow in most Tasmanian areas at altitudes over 1,000 metres, although is currently found at lower levels.
 It can easily spread to disturbed areas, such as fire-affected sites.
 It is of the upmost importance that we address the existing infestations and prevent further spread, as the impacts of this weed could be both environmentally and economically disastrous.
 Some of our pristine natural areas, such as the Tasmanian Wilderness World Heritage Area, are at risk.

 An Orange Hawkweed Management Plan has been in place since 2003, and Biosecurity Tasmania has funded NRM South to:

-- Identify key organisatons with orange hawkweed on their land
+- Identify key organisations with orange hawkweed on their land

 - Re-establish the orange hawkweed Network